liamos7/quant-theory-notes/README.md

 ---

-## How to Read These Notes

-* Readers interested in **theoretical foundations** may focus on Chapters 1–3.
-* Readers interested in **derivative pricing and modeling** may focus on Chapters 3–6.
-* Readers interested in **practical limitations** should read the final chapter on model risk and calibration.

-The document is written to be largely self-contained, though familiarity with undergraduate probability and calculus is assumed.

----

 ## Examples and Implementation

 Where appropriate, analytical examples are included directly in the notes.
-Selected models are also implemented numerically in accompanying notebooks (if present), illustrating:
+Selected models are also implemented numerically in accompanying notebooks, illustrating:

-* Monte Carlo pricing
-* Calibration
-* Stochastic volatility simulation
+* Pricing of exotic options
-* Numerical stability and discretization effects
+* Local and stochastic volatility calibration

 These implementations are intended to demonstrate methodology rather than production-level systems.